oracle-devrel/technology-engineering/cloud-infrastructure/compute-including-hpc/compute-software/using-oci-cli-with-compute/configure-oci-cli/README.md

 This section includes a step-by-step manual to configure Oracle OCI CLI on Windows or Unix machines.

 Reviewed: 09.11.2023

 # When to use this asset?

-Use this manual to configure Oracle OCI CLI to comunicate with OCI
+Use this manual to configure Oracle OCI CLI to communicate with OCI.

 # How to use this asset?

-The details can be found in files folder.
+The details can be found in the files folder.

 # License